StelianLuparu/Appointment-Tracker/README.md

 ## Application Components
 =======
-# Title
+## Title
 Appointment-Tracker

 ## Description:
-This site will allow people to create an appointment for different branches within
+This site will allow people to create an appointment for different departments within an institution.

 ## App components
 * login